eudoxia0/eudoxia0.github.io/content/on-markup.md

 the benefits of macros.

 But consider another side to this same example: The text of the references.
-They both follow the same pattern:
+They both follow the same pattern: The author, followed by the italicized name of the reference, and a link.
-`[author]. [italicized paper name in a link]`.
 Repetition violates DRY and introduces room for mistakes.
-And what about exceptional situations, such as no link being provided.
+And what about exceptional situations, such as no link being provided?
 What we need is a macro.

 ~~~xml
 <xsl:template match="references">